Make confident, data-driven decisions with actionable ad spend insights.

 But what if the mistake isn't yours?
 What if the data itself is fundamentally broken?

 This has been gnawing at me for a while now.
 We spend our careers optimizing funnels, A/B testing buttons, and building complex attribution models based on data we implicitly trust.
 But that trust is misplaced.
-There’s a massive, silent data drain happening on nearly every website, and it’s creating a distorted reality.
-The numbers you see in Google Analytics, in your Meta Ads dashboard, in your CRM… they are, at best, an educated guess.
+There's a massive, silent data drain happening on nearly every website, and it's creating a distorted reality.
+The numbers you see in Google Analytics, in your Meta Ads dashboard, in your CRM are, at best, an educated guess.
 At worst, they are a fiction that costs you money every single day.

-Maybe this isn’t about analytics alone.
-Maybe it says something bigger about how the modern internet works and who it’s really built for.
-It’s a battleground of privacy, performance, and profit, and most businesses are caught in the crossfire without even knowing it.
-But if you look closely at your own data, at the strange inconsistencies and the metrics that just don’t “feel” right, you might start to notice it too.
+It's a battleground of privacy, performance, and profit, and most businesses are caught in the crossfire without even knowing it.
+But if you look closely at your own data, at the strange inconsistencies and the metrics that just don't "feel" right, you might start to notice it too.
 The ghost traffic, the missing conversions, the user journeys that start in the middle and end abruptly.
-This isn’t a bug in your setup.
-It’s a feature of the modern web.
-And it’s time we talked about how to fix it.
+This isn't a bug in your setup.
+It's a feature of the modern web.
+And it's time we talked about how to fix it.

-The problem isn't a single switch that got flipped; it's a slow-motion avalanche caused by a perfect storm of user behavior, browser policies, and the very architecture of web tracking.
-Your data isn’t just slightly off; a significant portion of it never even exists.
+The problem isn't a single switch that got flipped.
+It's a slow-motion avalanche caused by a perfect storm of user behavior, browser policies, and the very architecture of web tracking.
+Your data isn't just slightly off.
+A significant portion of it never even exists.

 Now, a visitor arrives, but they have a personal security guard: an ad blocker.
 This guard has a simple list of rules.
 One of the main rules is, "Do not allow any messengers from known tracking companies to enter the building."